-Class A Euro Hedged Shares is a hedged share class.
-Hedged share classes allow the ACD to use currency hedging transactions to reduce the effect of fluctuations in the rate of exchange between the currency of Shares in those classes (the "Reference Currency") and Sterling which is the base currency of the Fund (the "Base Currency").
+Euro hedged class Shares and US dollar hedged class Shares are hedged share classes.
+Hedged share classes allow the ACD to use currency hedging transactions to reduce the effect of fluctuations in the rate of exchange between the currency of Shares in those classes (the "Reference Currency") and the currency of denomination for the relevant Fund (the "Currency of Denomination").